 - a parent or guardian of a minor or person holding power of attorney

-(a) Download the How to claim your money form and gather the required documents if you are claiming the money as:
+(a) Download the Claim form A - Ownership and gather the required documents if you are claiming the money as:

 - the director(s) or secretary of a registered company